all-maps-lie/all-maps-lie-2020/guides/camera-phone-guide.md

 2. All photos will include metadata description of the information in the image and any notes collected about that image.

 To get even more detailed and sophisticated:
 1. Every time a photo is loaded to my computer, I will run a script that will export a JSON file that includes, for each image, the name of the image, the location information, and any associated metadata.
 The script will also generate an interactive map of those locations.
+You can use tools like [img2meta by @JoeyKlee](https://github.com/joeyklee/img2meta) to get the metadata from your images.

 ### Helpful Tools